jamesjara/react-native-aws-iot-device-shadows/README.md

 <a name="overview"></a>
 ## Overview
-This document provides instructions on how to install and configure the AWS IoT Shadow React Native and includes examples.
+This document provides instructions on how to install and configure the AWS IoT device/Shadow in React Native.

 ### AWS SDK Dependency
-This package is built on top of the AWS SDK Dependency [aws-sdk.js](https://github.com/aws/aws-iot-device-sdk-js) which provides two classes: 'device' and 'thingShadow'.
+This package is built on top of the AWS SDK [aws-sdk.js](https://github.com/aws/aws-iot-device-sdk-js) which provides two classes: 'device' and 'thingShadow'.

+#### Thing Shadows
+The 'thingShadow' class implements additional functionality for accessing Thing Shadows via the AWS IoT API; the thingShadow class allows devices to update, be notified of changes to, get the current state of, or delete Thing Shadows from AWS IoT.
+Thing Shadows allow applications and devices to synchronize their state on the AWS IoT platform.

+#### Device
 The 'device' class wraps [mqtt.js](https://github.com/mqttjs/MQTT.js/blob/master/README.md) to provide a secure connection to the AWS IoT platform and expose the [mqtt.js](https://github.com/mqttjs/MQTT.js/blob/master/README.md) interfaces upward.
 It provides features to simplify handling of intermittent connections, including progressive backoff retries, automatic re-subscription upon connection, and queued offline publishing with configurable drain rate.

-### Thing Shadows
-The 'thingShadow' class implements additional functionality for accessing Thing Shadows via the AWS IoT API; the thingShadow class allows devices to update, be notified of changes to, get the current state of, or delete Thing Shadows from AWS IoT.
-Thing Shadows allow applications and devices to synchronize their state on the AWS IoT platform.

 <a name="install"></a>
 ## Installation